Motor Skill Development on the Playground

-Playgrounds are great for skill development in kids.
-Through play, kids learn about the world around them and form the skills necessary to navigate their surroundings.
+Playgrounds are great for building both gross and fine motor skills in kids.
 At the playground, kids can swing, climb, slide and more while they stretch and develop their muscles and their control of these muscle groups.

 They can work on abilities like strength and dexterity, which can later aid in other tasks like writing and drawing.
 Playgrounds are essential for developing child motor skills, and they provide tons of fun in the process.